nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 >
 > **JSON:**
 > Short for JavaScript Object Notation.
 A standard text-based format for representing structured data based on JavaScript object syntax. *Basically, it stores your data.*
+>
+> **JUnit 5:**
+> JUnit 5 is a unit testing framework for the Java programming language, and is important in the development of test-driven development.

 ### M
 > **Mainstream OS:**
 > Short for Mainstream Operating Systems.
 This refers to Windows, Linux, Unix, OS-X.
+>
+> **MSS:**
+> Short for Main Success Scenario.
+It describes the most straightforward system-user interaction for a given use case, assuming that no errors occur.
 >
 > **Major:**
 > Majors are the main programmes that students take at the National University of Singapore.